sdmx-twg/sdmx-rest/doc/data.md

 Using the `asOf` parameter, you can retrieve the data as they were at a certain point in time, for example, as they were when a certain report or press release was published.

 This can be combined with `updatedAfter`, to retrieve the data as they were at the `asOf` point in time, but only those that were updated after the `updatedAfter` point in time.
-Obviously, the `updatedAfter` point in time must be before the `asOf` point in time.
+The `updatedAfter` point in time must be before the `asOf` point in time.

 ## Examples of queries